theruther4d/Apparatus/README.md

 ```

 ### Public Properties and Methods:
-The `ubershit` instance exposes a few helpful methods and properties to widgets.
+The `apparatus` instance exposes a few helpful methods and properties to widgets.

 #### `Preference( name, initialValue, callback, persistent = true)`
-Not under the ubershit namespace.
+Not under the apparatus namespace.
 A class for handling user preferences.
 Defaults to persistent (value will remain even after the application is closed.)
 * `name` - the name you'll use to set and retrieve the preference.
 * `initialValue` - the value that will be used if the user hasn't set this preference before.
 * `callback` - triggered when the value of the preference changes.
 Receives `newValue` as a parameter.